-- (i) In the event of acquisitions by inheritance, the taxpayer may opt to apply the Autonomous Region regulations where (a) the highest value of the assets and rights of the relict estate are located in Spain in the event that the deceased was resident in the European Union or the EEA; or (b) the deceased was a resident. - (ii) In the event of gifts, non-resident taxpayers who are resident in a Member State of the European Union or the EEA, may opt to apply the Autonomous Region regulations where the relevant movable assets has been located for a greater number of days in the immediately preceding five-year period, counted from date to date and ending on the day before the tax is accrued.
+(i) In the event of acquisitions by inheritance, the taxpayer may opt to apply the Autonomous Region regulations where (a) the highest value of the assets and rights of the relict estate are located in Spain in the event that the deceased was not a resident in Spain; or (b) the deceased was a resident.

+(ii) In the event of gifts, non-resident taxpayers in Spain, may opt to apply the Autonomous Region regulations where the relevant movable assets has been located for a greater number of days in the immediately preceding five-year period, counted from date to date and ending on the day before the tax is accrued.